Adelaide Branch Membership Fees 2020:

 Being a member of the Royal Scottish Country Dance Society supports your local Branch and class teacher as well as the Society Headquarters in Scotland.

 For about $1 per week, your direct membership benefits include:

-- generous discounts to attend all Adelaide and Districts Branch events, such as day schools, socials, the Annual Ball, and the Branch Class, usually saving you 20-30% on your ticket price.
+- discounts to attend Adelaide and Districts Branch events, such as workshops, socials, the Annual Ball, and the Branch Class, usually saving you 20-30% on your ticket price.